-A Five-Point Plan to Become an Acknowledged Copyright Authority – Published by Elsevier, this article sets out the essentials for becoming that go-to person at work for copyright issues.
+A Five-Point Plan to Become an Acknowledged Copyright Authority: Published by Elsevier, this article sets out the essentials for becoming that go-to person for copyright issues at work.
 It's a great starting piece for anyone who needs to lead the way on their organization's copyright issues.

-Compendium of U.S. Copyright Office Practices, Third Edition – Published by IPOsgoode, this post discusses the invaluable Compendium of U.S. Copyright Office Practices, the document that summarizes the practices of the U.S. Copyright Office (USCO).
-Several hundred pages, this compendium is also a textbook in many ways on USCO practices and is an educational tool for all.
+Compendium of U.S. Copyright Office Practices, Third Edition: Published by IPOsgoode, this post discusses the invaluable Compendium of U.S. Copyright Office Practices, the document that summarizes the practices of the U.S. Copyright Office (USCO).
+Several hundred pages long, this compendium is also a textbook in many ways on USCO practices and is an educational tool for all.

 Librarian or Lawyer: Who Will Answer Your Copyright Question?: Published by IPOsgoode, this post examines the roles of librarians and lawyers when it comes to applying copyright law to situations on a daily basis.
 A longer version of this article was published in the Intellectual Property Journal.